MrNugget7930/Yumeko/README.md

 - RPS (play rps with the bot)
 - Waifu (gives you a random waifu pic)
 - Wallpapers (get wallpapers of your favorite animes)
-- Baka (gives you a gif of a charater saying BAKA)
+- Baka (gives you a gif of a character saying BAKA)
 - Quote (gives you a random anime quote)
 - Yumeko (gives you a random gif of me, Yumeko)
 - Random (gives you a random gif)